LeonAquitaine/as-stagefx/README.md

     * Multiple blend modes and color options.
     * Audio-reactive sparkle intensity and animation speed via Listeningway.

-### Hologram Glitch Effect (`AS_HologramGlitch.1.fx`)
+### CN: Digital Glitch Effect (`AS_CN-DigitalGlitch.1.fx`)

-Applies audio-driven hologram and digital glitch effects.
+Applies audio-driven digital artifacts, glitches, and hologram effects.

-* **Description:** Creates scanlines, RGB color splitting, and digital jitter/glitching effects that pulse and react to music via Listeningway for impactful visuals.
+* **Description:** Creates digital artifacts, glitches, and holographic visuals with scanlines, RGB color splitting, and jitter effects that pulse and react to music via Listeningway.
 * **Key Features:**
+    * Multiple effect types (hologram, RGB shift, block corruption, scanlines, noise & static)
     * Audio-reactive scanlines, RGB split intensity, and digital glitch frequency/strength.
     * Pulsing, jitter, and color offsets driven by selectable audio sources (volume, beat, bass, treble, etc.).
     * Adjustable base intensity, speed, and randomness for each effect component.
+    * Depth-controlled positioning for precise placement in 3D space.
     * Debug visualizations for mask and audio input.

-### Lava Lamp Effect (`AS_LavaLamp.1.fx`)

-Renders an audio-reactive visualization resembling a lava lamp.

-* **Description:** Creates smooth, merging blobs of color whose size, movement speed, and color intensity are modulated by audio input.
+### CN: Plasma Flow (`AS_CN-PlasmaFlow.1.fx`)

+Generates smooth, flowing plasma-like patterns for atmospheric visuals.

+* **Description:** Creates a sophisticated, gentle, and flexible plasma-like effect with smooth, swirling, organic patterns reminiscent of a lava lamp but more fluid and customizable.
 * **Key Features:**
+    * Procedural plasma/noise effect with smooth, flowing motion using domain warping.
+    * User-customizable colors with support for up to 4 base colors for rich gradients.
-    * Adjustable blob count, base size, blend strength, and movement characteristics.
+    * Adjustable movement controls for speed, scale/zoom, and complexity/turbulence.
-    * Audio-reactive blob size and movement speed via Listeningway.
+    * Pattern shape parameters to influence the plasma form (e.g., 'Warp Intensity').
-    * Customizable colors for blobs and background.
+    * Audio reactivity via Listeningway for dynamic modulation of movement, color, and complexity.
-    * Controls for gravity/buoyancy simulation.
-    * Depth occlusion support to mask the effect by scene geometry.
-    * Debug modes for viewing mask/audio.
+    * Multiple blend modes for seamless scene integration.

-### Mandala Audio Visualizer (`AS_Mandala.1.fx`)
+### CN: Spectrum Ring Visualizer (`AS_CN-SpectrumRing.1.fx`)

-Generates a stylized mandala acting as a full-spectrum audio visualizer.
+Generates a circular audio spectrum visualizer.

-* **Description:** Creates a circular, centered mandala pattern that visualizes intensity across all available Listeningway audio bands simultaneously.
+* **Description:** Creates a circular, centered ring pattern that visualizes intensity across all available Listeningway audio bands simultaneously.
 * **Key Features:**
-    * Uses all Listeningway audio bands for a detailed UV meter effect.
+    * Uses all Listeningway audio bands for a detailed spectrum visualization.
-    * Color gradient (blue for low intensity through red to yellow for high) based on band strength.
+    * Customizable color gradient based on audio intensity.
-    * User-selectable number of repetitions (slices) from 2 to 16.
+    * User-selectable number of repetitions (segments) for the visualization.
-    * Pattern style options: linear or mirrored repetition.
+    * Multiple pattern style options (linear or mirrored repetition).
     * Smooth animation and response to audio changes.

 ### RS: Light Wall (`AS_RS-LightWall.1.fx`)